Financial Aid Satisfactory Academic Progress

-If you drop below half-time, withdraw, or graduate, you are required to complete an Online Exit Counseling Session.
-You may complete this Online Exit Counseling Session by going to www.studentloans.gov
+If you drop below half-time, withdraw, or graduate, you are required to complete Direct Loan Exit Counseling.
+You may complete the online Exit Counseling session by going to www.studentloans.gov

 An example of a Return of Title IV Aid is available upon request from the Financial Aid Office